-Anyone can go bankrupt despite being budget-conscious and careful with every cent that comes and goes out of the pocket.
-Bankruptcy is a financial state where you find yourself in more debts which you cannot afford to pay.
-In such an event, it recommended to file for bankruptcy.
+Anyone can go bankrupt or file for bankruptcy despite being budget-conscious and careful with every cent that comes and goes out of the pocket.
+This is a financial state where you find yourself in more debts which you cannot afford to pay.
+In such an event, its recommended to file for bank ruptcy.
 This however does not help you gain any financial freedom whatsoever.
 Let us have a view at what you need to know in order to survive bankruptcy.

 Being granted a bankruptcy plea only clears your unsecured debts that include credit card bills and unsecured loans.

 Understanding the limitations of bankruptcy is important as it enables one to look for other options of settling the secured debts and loans.

 It is advisable to do more research on available options with lesser consequences before opting to file for bankruptcy.

 For instance, liquidating all your investments in the event of bankruptcy would not be considered as a wise move.
 All the documents necessary for filing for bankruptcy need be collected and put together for ease of the process.
 Saving in banks that you have loans with is also not advisable.
 In the event that your account becomes delinquent, these banks will not hesitate to seize the deposits.

 You also should attend the credit counseling sessions.
 During this classes, you get to see a broader perspective of what it entails to get a bank ruptcy plea and also acquire valuable debt management skills.
 You are also required to get a good financial lawyer who will represent you throughout the process.

 Bankruptcy can be filed under Chapter 13 or 7.
 You however are in no position to choose the Chapter.
 For this reason, having a financial lawyer would help in giving you the knowledge.